gorjanradevski/phd-reads/README.md

 # A (non-)curated list of blog-posts, essays, podcasts, etc., about (machine learning) research

-Just a bunch of stuff that keep here instead of keeping it as bookmarks...
+Just a bunch of stuff that I keep here instead of as bookmarks...

 ## General advice (probably)